glebpineparks/job-postings/readme.txt

 = 2.3.0 =
 * Files now uploaded to secure location on the server and accessible only from wp admin.
+* Now possible to change hiring organization per job offer.
 * Fixed language parameter issue.
+* Fixed some issue in PDF

 = 2.2.9 =
 * Fixed issue when selected frontpage were not used for some users when plugin is activated